ckeditor/ckeditor5/docs/installation/frameworks/angular.md

 	</a>
 </p>

-CKEditor 5 consists of {@link installation/predefined-builds ready-to-use editor builds} and {@link framework/guides/overview CKEditor 5 Framework} upon which the builds are based.
+CKEditor 5 consists of {@link installation/advanced/predefined-builds ready-to-use editor builds} and {@link framework/guides/overview CKEditor 5 Framework} upon which the builds are based.

 Currently, the CKEditor 5 component for Angular supports integrating CKEditor 5 only via builds.
-Integrating {@link installation/integration/advanced-setup#scenario-2-building-from-source CKEditor 5 built from source} is not possible yet due to the lack of ability to [adjust webpack configuration in `angular-cli`](https://github.com/angular/angular-cli/issues/10618).
+Integrating {@link installation/advanced/integrating-from-source CKEditor 5 built from source} is not possible yet due to the lack of ability to [adjust webpack configuration in `angular-cli`](https://github.com/angular/angular-cli/issues/10618).

 <info-box>
-	While there is no support to integrate CKEditor 5 from source yet, you can still {@link  link-removed create a custom build of CKEditor 5} and include it in your Angular application.
+	While there is no support to integrate CKEditor 5 from source yet, you can still {@link installation/getting-started/quick-start#creating-custom-builds create a custom build of CKEditor 5} and include it in your Angular application.
 </info-box>

 ## Supported Angular versions